-To account for these issues in gaze cuing paradigms Zwickel and Võ (2010) conducted a joint attention study using a so called free viewing paradigm with a full person as a directional cue.
-A main aspect of their studywas that participants had no explicit task to fulfil.
-Zwickel and Võ (2010) argue, that the lack of a specific task puts gaze following to a stricter test.
-This is explicitly in contrast to Castelhano, Wieth, and Henderson (2007) who asked participants to understand the story.
+To account for these issues in gaze cuing paradigms, Zwickel and Võ (2010) conducted a joint attention study with a full person (instead of an isolated face) as directional cue.
+In this study, the authors used a free viewing instruction, meaning that participants had no explicit task to fulfil but were simply instructed to freely explore the stimuli.
+Zwickel and Võ (2010) argue, that the lack of a specific task puts gaze following to a stricter test, as …..
+This is explicitly in contrast to a study of Castelhano, Wieth, and Henderson (2007) who asked participants to understand the story depicted in their stimuli (?).
 Additionally, without a task represents naturalistic viewing behavior and therefore adds more ecological validity to classical gaze cuing paradigms.
-They presented their observers multiple scenes for several seconds.
-The scenes contained a reference, either a person or a loudspeaker, and two objects.
-The authors of the study made sure, that the relevant objects were not placed in prominent locations, so that the object is not highlighted by position itself.
-In each scene, only one of the objects was referenced either by the oriented person or by the loudspeaker.
-They showed that observers of the scene fixated the referenced object remarkably earlier, more often and overall longer than the not referenced object.
+They presented their participants multiple scenes, one after the other (?), each for several seconds.
+Each scene contained either a person or a loudspeaker, and two objects.
+In each scene the person or the loudspeaker were directed towards one of the two objects (subsequently called the referenced object).
+Results of the study showed that participants fixated the referenced object remarkably earlier, more often and longer than the not referenced object.
 However, the prioritization of the object occurred only when the person referenced the object.
 By showing that leaving saccades from the head (but not from the loudspeaker) landed most often onto the referenced object the results give direct support for the relation between cue type and object role.
 The attentional focus of the person in the scene guided attentional distribution of the observer.
 Interestingly, the same was not true for the loudspeaker.
-The referenced objects were not just focused because they might have been salient by themselves (due to e.g. positioning), but became more salient merely by the persons reference.
-After all, Zwickel and Võ (2010) provide evidence that joint attention as consequence of gaze cues happen spontaneously and that it has high relevance even in situations that are more naturalistic.

-Unclear remains, how robust these joint attentional effects are.
-So, this conceptual replication of Zwickel and Võ’s work aims at answering multiple research questions regarding joint and social attention, including the replication of Zwickel and Võ’s (2010) findings and extending this line of research.
+The referenced objects were not just focused because they might have been salient by themselves (due to e.g. positioning) or they were referenced by another object, but became more salient only if they were references by a person.
+Thereby, in their study Zwickel and Võ (2010) provide evidence that joint attention is a direct consequence of gaze cues, happens spontaneously and has high relevance even in more realistic situations.
+It remains unclear, however, how robust these joint attention effects are.
+So, our conceptual replication of Zwickel and Võ’s work aims at replicating and extending the findings of Zwickel and Võ’s (2010).

-To extend this line of research the influence of top-down modulations on joint and social attention in naturalistic scenes is investigated.
-Earlier research showed that social attention is influenced by multiple factors like social status (Foulsham, Cheng, Tracy, Henrich, & Kingstone, 2010) or expectations (Perez-Osorio, Müller, Wiese, & Wykowska, 2015).
-These studies have in common that they manipulate viewing behavior of the observer by manipulating the stimuli in one or the other way.
+To extend this line of research and investigate the robustness of the findings of Zwickel & Vo (2010), the influence of top-down modulations on joint and social attention in naturalistic scenes is investigatedshowed that social attention is influenced by multiple factors like social status (Foulsham, Cheng, Tracy, Henrich, & Kingstone, 2010) or expectations of … (Perez-Osorio, Müller, Wiese, & Wykowska, 2015).
+These studies have in common that they manipulate viewing behavior of the observer by manipulating the stimuli.
 For example, Foulsham et al. (2010) build the stimulus set from stimuli that were previously rated for social status and confirmed the predicted shift in attention with eye-tracking measures.

-In the present study, however, observers receive a very explicit manipulation.
-In the explicit encoding group the observers received the information that a memory test is following the experimental part.
-In contrast, in the free viewing group observers were instructed right before the memory task.
-Besides that manipulation all observer did exactly the same experiment (with balanced and randomized stimuli).
-By instruction objects became relevant for succeeding in the memory task.
-Conclusively, attention towards the person would be inefficient.
-The manipulation is thought to induce a more explicit and systematic encoding of the presented scenes, specifically towards objects.
+In the present study, however, viewing behavior should not be manipulated via the stimuli but via explicit instructions given to observers.
+All participants first completed a viewing task in which the they saw… and then a memory task in which they ….
+In the explicit encoding group, participants received the explicit information that the viewing task will be followed by a memory test.
+In contrast, in the free viewing group, participants did not receive this instruction before the viewing task but only right before the memory task..
+The instruction manipulation is thought to induce a more explicit and systematic encoding of the presented scenes, specifically towards all objects in the explicit encoding group.